hackerbay/Employee-Handbook/general/paycheck/README.md

 ## TL;DR

 Your salary will be processed on 1st of every month.
 Please make sure your Employee Onboarding Form has correct Bank Account Details on it.
-Pleae make sure you fill the "Request Payout Form" on the Employee Dashobard at the end of every month.
+Please make sure you fill the "Request Payout Form" on the Employee Dashboard at the end of every month.

 ## Introduction

 - Your Salary is processed on 1st of month.
 If 1st is a global holiday (like New Year).
 Your salary will be processed on the next business day.
 - Please make sure we have correct bank details.
 There will be a delay or your salary will be bounced back if we don't.
 - We pay in local currency.
-If you wan't to be paid in USD.
+If you want to be paid in USD.
 Send us your USD Bank details.
 - We cannot pay in any other bank account except yours.
 (We cannot pay in your mom's or dad's account for example).
 - We need your National Tax ID to pay you.
 For example:
   - PAN in India.